EdwardIrby/giphy-search/README.md

 Plenty this is a simple website and there are edge cases that are not accounted for.

 - The Giphy sdk couldn't be used because of use of `type="module"` in package.json field
-- It's not a Responsive design and is best used on a desktop monitor
+- It's not a responsive design and is best used on a desktop monitor
 - It exposes the api key client side opening it up for abuse
-- The entire repo lacks test but time boxing this didn't really allow for that.
+- The entire repo lacks tests but time boxing this didn't really allow for that
 - Navigation buttons do not update results when used
 - Needs more rich styling, animations, and a better empty state
+- Accessibility needs to be audited and fixed

 ## Dev Requirements